This is a first! A Russian watch on WahaWatches.

 Turn the movement around and start with the motion works and the keyless works.

 Flip the movement to the top plate and reinstall the pallets and the balance.

-Do you have a similar watch with a ZIM 2602 movement or one of the other versions?
+Do you have a Start watch or another watch with a ZIM 2602 movement or one of the other versions?
 Let me know in the comments below.